Itsnaeem/Dice-Project-Part-1-Server/README.md

       - targets: ['localhost:9090']
 ```

+In monitoring directory run the command sudo docker-compose -f docker-compose.monitoring.yml up -d

+then the containers of prometheus, grafana & node-exporter is running.

 ### Dashboard Configuration

 Create dashboards in Grafana to visualize host system metrics and Docker container metrics, utilizing Prometheus as the data source.

+I import the dashboard for docker there is 193 ID & for machine logs 1860 ID.
 ---